V4Fire/Client/src/components/traits/i-history/README.md

 ## components/traits/i-history

-This trait provides history transition API for any component.
+This trait provides a history transition API for any component.

-To turn on the functionality, you need to create the `History` class instance within your component.
-Now, you can access the current history item and control transitions.

 ## Initializing of the index page

-To initialize an index page, you should call the `initIndex` method with an optional argument of the `HistoryItem` type.
+To initialize an index page, you should call the `initIndex` method with an optional `HistoryItem` argument.
 The name of the index page is set to `index` by default.

 ## Creation of pages

-Page system at the History class based on HTML data attributes.
-Every page should have the unique string identifier, which is equal to the tied page route.
+The page system in the History class based on HTML data attributes.
+Each page must have a unique string ID equal to the associated page route.

-To create the main page and subpage templates, you can pass your markup into the default slot by following rules:
+To create the main page and subpage templates, you can pass your markup to the default slot by following the rules:

-* All page containers need to have the `data-page` attribute with the provided page name value.
+* All page containers must have a `data-page` attribute with the specified page name value.

-* All containers with subpages need to have the `data-sub-pages` attribute without any value.
+* All subpage containers must have a `data-sub-pages` attribute with no value.

-* All page titles need to have the `data-title` attribute without any value.
+* All page titles must have a `data-title` attribute with no value.

 For example: